 Best quick-drying balm eczema treatment

 If waiting for topical treatments to dry before you can dress in the morning is something you never seem to have time for, Aveeno’s Dermexa Fast & Long-lasting Balm is worth a try.
-“This balm has the benefits of being intensely moisturising and reducing itching for up to six hours, but also fast-absorbing, which means you’re much more likely to bother using it when you’re in a rush to get out of the door!” says Dr Ross Perry, Cosmetic Doctor and Medical Director of Cosmedics Skin Clinics.
-It contains colloidal oatmeal, oat extracts, and oat oil, which help support the skin’s natural bacterial balance, enrich it with antioxidants, and help its barrier function respectively.
-In addition ceramides support the skin’s barrier further by helping prevent water loss, so it’s a great all-rounder for skin health.
+“This balm has the benefits of being intensely moisturising and reducing itching for up to six hours, but also fast-absorbing, which means you’re much more likely to bother using it when you’re in a rush to get out of the door!” says Dr Ross Perry, cosmetic doctor and Medical Director of Cosmedics Skin Clinics.
+It’s approved by the National Eczema Association and contains colloidal oatmeal, oat extracts, and oat oil, which help support the skin’s natural bacterial balance.
+Antioxidants and ceramides further strengthen the skin’s barrier by helping prevent water loss, meaning it’s simply a great all-rounder for skin health.